transdigiware/blockchain/vscode-extension.md

 ## Step seven: Connect to your {{site.data.keyword.blockchainfull_notm}} Platform network
 {: #develop-vscode-connecting-ibp}

-You can also use the extension to connect to your {{site.data.keyword.blockchainfull_notm}} Platform that is running on {{site.data.keyword.cloud_notm}} or {{site.data.keyword.cloud_notm}} Private and invoke any smart contracts that are installed and instantiated by using the {{site.data.keyword.blockchainfull_notm}} Platform console UI.
+You can also use the extension to connect to your {{site.data.keyword.blockchainfull_notm}} Platform network and invoke any smart contracts that are installed and instantiated by using the {{site.data.keyword.blockchainfull_notm}} Platform console UI.

 Open the {{site.data.keyword.blockchainfull_notm}} Platform console that is associated with your instance of the {{site.data.keyword.blockchainfull_notm}} Platform.
 Navigate to the **Smart Contracts** tab.
 Use the **Instantiated Smart Contracts** table on the smart contracts tab to download your [connection profile](/docs/services/blockchain/howto?topic=blockchain-ibp-console-app#ibp-console-app-profile) to your local file system.
 Then, [create an application identity](/docs/services/blockchain/howto?topic=blockchain-ibp-console-app#ibp-console-app-identities) by using your CA and save the enrollID and secret.
 Follow the steps below to connect to the {{site.data.keyword.blockchainfull_notm}} Platform from VS Code.